sockcymbal/QuestionImprover/README.md

 ## Prompt 3: Self<>Peer Criticism Round 1
 ```
-Now, as each expert, critique your own initial thought and the thoughts of the other experts.
-Identify any potential errors, inconsistencies, or gaps in reasoning.
+Adopt a critical lens as each expert.
+Evaluate and challenge your own initial analysis and the analyses provided by your peers.
+Focus on identifying potential biases, logical fallacies, or gaps in reasoning.
+Offer constructive feedback that encourages deeper exploration and refinement of ideas.
 ```

 ## Prompt 4: Self<>Peer Evaluation Round 1
 ```
-Assess the validity of your initial thoughts, considering the criticisms you've identified.
-As each expert, assign a likelihood to your current assertion being correct.
-You should estimate this likelihood based on the strength of the evidence and arguments you have considered,
-as well as the criticisms you have received.
-Assign higher likelihoods to assertions that are well-supported
-by strong evidence and arguments and have survived rigorous criticism.
+Reassess the credibility and robustness of your initial thoughts in light of the critiques received.
+For each assertion, estimate its likelihood of accuracy, considering the strength of your arguments, the quality of evidence, and the nature of the criticisms.
+Prioritize assertions that are well-supported and resilient to scrutiny.
 ```

 ## Prompt 5: Expand, Explore, Branch
 ```
-Develop your thoughts further, considering the critiques and perspectives of the other experts.
-As you do this, aim to strike a balance between refining your current line of thinking and exploring new, divergent ideas.
-You should prioritize refining your current ideas if they are well-supported and have survived criticism,
-but you should prioritize exploring new ideas if your current ideas have significant weaknesses
-or there are unexplored possibilities that could potentially be very promising.

-Consider the following:

-    - How do your new or refined ideas address the criticisms that were raised?
-    - Do these ideas bring new insights to the problem, or do they provide a different perspective
-      on existing insights?
-    - Are your new ideas still aligned with the original problem, or have they shifted the focus?
-      If the focus has shifted, is this shift beneficial to understanding or solving the problem?
-    - Remember, if necessary, don't hesitate to backtrack and start a new and improved branch of thinking.
-      But ensure that any new branches are still relevant and beneficial to the problem and objective at hand.
+Deepen and diversify your thinking, integrating critiques and alternative perspectives.
+Explore both the refinement of current ideas and the generation of novel concepts.
+Assess whether new ideas address criticisms effectively, bring fresh insights, and remain aligned with the core problem.
+If necessary, pivot to new, more promising lines of reasoning.
 ```

 ## Prompt 6: Convergence on Best Individual Answer